centreon/centreon/centreon-gorgone/docs/modules.md

 ## hook.pm

-Mainly used for creating the module process(es)

-and route event to it each time a new message is received by gorgone.
+Mainly used for creating the module process(es) and route events to it each time a new message is received by gorgone.

 ### const EVENTS []